The Last House on the Left: Filming

+Speaking for a making-of book in 2000, Hess revealed that he "may have frightened her a few times" by being "pretty physical" with Peabody during the filming of the rape scene, and that she "couldn't back off" when the camera was running.
+In the same book, assistant director Yvonne Hannemann described the scene as "really quite upsetting", with Peabody having to be consoled because it had become "very rough".
+Craven noted that Peabody had told him afterward, "My God...
+I had the feeling they really hated me", but her only direct contribution about the rape scene in her own interview was "No comment."

-Peabody stated that she was genuinely upset during the filming of the more violent scenes as she felt unprepared: "I was upset because I'm an emotional person, and I reacted to what was going on as if it were real.
-I had a really hard time with some of scenes, because I had come out of American Playhouse, where it was all about preparation, and everything had to be real.
+Peabody stated that she was genuinely upset during filming as she felt unprepared: "I was upset because I'm an emotional person, and I reacted to what was going on as if it were real.
+I had a really hard time with some of the scenes, because I had come out of American Playhouse, where it was all about preparation, and everything had to be real.
 I ended up doing a horrible job in the film.
 I was very upset, and I felt like I should have channeled that, but I couldn't...
-I was a young actress and I was still learning to balance any emotions I had from outside of the film into my scene work."
-Hess revealed that he actually got very physical with her during the filming of the rape scene, and that she could not do anything about it once the camera was running.
-During this particular shot, assistant director Yvonne Hannemann described it as an upsetting shoot, with her having to be consoled by Craven throughout filming.
+I was a young actress, and I was still learning to balance any emotions I had from outside of the film into my scene work."

 Peabody recalled, "One of the characters was a method actor, so he was trying to live his part... he'd come after us with a knife at night, trying to freak us out.
 This was the guy with the dark curly hair [David Hess] - he tried to play his role on and off the set.
 It was like, 'Lock your doors and windows at night, you don't want him to come get you!'
 I was scared; I thought this guy had been a killer at some point in his past!"
-Sandra states that although she was uncertain how a lot of the scenes would turn out, she trusted Craven and Cunningham and their vision for the film.
+Peabody stated that although she was unsure how many of the scenes would turn out, she trusted Craven and Cunningham's vision for the film.

 Music

-The film's soundtrack was written by Stephen Chapin and David Hess (who also played the main antagonist, Krug); Chapin wrote all the incidental music, arrangements and orchestration, as well as all the contracting and producing musicians.
+The film's soundtrack was written by Stephen Chapin and David Hess (who also played the main antagonist, Krug); Chapin wrote all the incidental music, arrangements, and orchestration, as well as all the contracting and producing musicians.
 The music was deliberately written to break with established, conventional horror film scores at that point, employing a mix of 1960s folk rock and bluegrass.
 It also ran counter to the horror film convention of punctuating moments of fright with shock effects; during some of the film's most violent scenes, music that is completely at odds with the visual content plays.

-In 2013, the soundtrack had a re-release on vinyl, compact disc, cassette, and digital download through One Way Static Records.
-It was also reissued on a limited hand numbered picture disc for Record Store Day 2014.
+In 2013, the soundtrack was re-released on vinyl, compact disc, cassette, and digital download through One Way Static Records.
+It was also reissued on a limited hand-numbered picture disc for Record Store Day 2014.